datatogether/learning/replicate-with-control/README.md

 * Get the hash of the data
 * Check that you have enough storage space on your local machine
 * Pin the data onto your machine

+_**Note: this tutorial is written for Mac users, but please follow links into the "decentralized web primer" to find detailed instructions for Windows and Mac installation of ipfs.
+Thank you!**_

 ****